cunarist/transle/README.md

 - `native`: Rust crates.
 The name of the library crate folder should be exactly the same as that of library crate's name. `config.toml.template` file is also okay to be modified if it needed for the project.

+## Comments

+Please write kind and readable comments next to your code.
+You are probably not going to be developing on your own.
+Other developers should to be able to grasp a sense of complex code that you wrote.
+Long and detailed comments are welcomed.

 ## User Interface Texts

 Always write user interface texts in `./assets/translations`.